MohamedAAbdallah/Tzakkar/README.md

 3. **Install Unpacked Extension**:
    - Click on "Load unpacked" and select the cloned repository's folder.

-Now, you can start using Tazakr in its development form.
+Now, you can start using Tzakkar in its development form.

 ## Usage

-After installation, Tazakr will display a small popup with a message in the bottom right corner of your browser.
+After installation, Tzakkar will display a small popup with a message in the bottom right corner of your browser.
 The extension operates on all pages but does not access or modify any website data.

 ## Contributing

-We welcome all contributions to Tazakr!
+We welcome all contributions to Tzakkar!
 Here’s how you can help:

 1. **Fork the Repository**: Create a fork of the repository to your GitHub account.
 2. **Create a Branch**: Make a new branch with a descriptive name (e.g., `feature/your-feature-name`).